lichang0824/Correlation-Analysis-On-Sleep-Data/README.md

+## Motivation
+  This study is important for the general public because sleep is such a vital part of our life.
+Sleep not only affects our mood and emotions, but it can also tangibly and meaningfully affect our productivity and professional performance.
+Previous research has shown that sleep deprivation can impact our neurological performance, such as our ability to remember and think.
+  As college students, this kind of ability is especially important.
+In addition to that, college students can have less regular sleep patterns and more variability in their sleep, since they need to cope with so many aspects of their life, all the while maintaining academic performance.
+Therefore, this study is not only important for the general public to understand the relationship between what we do on a daily basis and our sleep quality, therefore our emotions and neurological performance.

+## Tech used
+**Built with**
+- Hadoop Ecosystem
+  - PySpark
+  - Hive
+  - Hadoop MapReduce
+  - HDFS
+- pandas
+- matplotlib

 ## Code for Dataset 1 - MMASH

 ### All code is highly automated.
 It would run seamlessly, and it can be run multiple times without breaking (idempotent).